kdrag0n/DeviceSink/README.md

 This is a basic kitchen sink for the Android 11 [device controls](https://developer.android.com/guide/topics/ui/device-control) API.
 It creates a control for every possible device type for testing purposes.

+All controls have all information fields populated, including status, subtitle, structure, and zone.

 ## Device types

 All possible [DeviceTypes](https://developer.android.com/reference/android/service/controls/DeviceTypes) values are available: